James Buser

 James Buser (born 30 August 1979) is an Australian former professional rugby league footballer who played for the Canberra Raiders in the National Rugby League.

+Playing career

 Buser made two first-grade appearances for Canberra, both in the 2002 NRL season.
 A West Belconnen player, he debuted in Canberra's round 16 win over the Penrith Panthers at Bruce Stadium, coming off the bench to score a try.
 He played again in the following round, a loss to the Sydney Roosters at Sydney Football Stadium.